 Manufacturers of tennis racquets distinguish their head sizes by grouping them into different categories of Midsize, Midplus, and Oversize models.

 The length of the racquet should be taken into consideration.
 They can be between 26 and 29 inches in length, with the most common length being 27 inches.
-Shorter models of tennis racquets are available that have been designed for children.
+Shorter models are available that have been designed as the best option for children.

 The advantage of having a longer racquet is that you will have more powerful serves, but at the expense of agility.
 Small differences in length translate to a big difference in how powerful your serves will be, especially if you are not very tall.